 Microclimate Matters

-Every small garden has it’s own microclimate, shaped by factors like surrounding buildings, wind patterns, and sun exposure.
+Every small garden has its own microclimate, shaped by factors like surrounding buildings, wind patterns, and sun exposure.
 Take time to observe how sunlight moves across your space throughout the day.

 Are there areas that stay shaded or spots that receive intense afternoon sun?